 Perimenopause (Menopause Transition) is the time in a woman's life, when there are hormone imbalances, and her menstrual cycle, begin to vary due to these natural changes in hormones.
 The changes in the menstrual cycle may be noted in the frequency of periods and changes in character and amount of bleeding.
 Perimenopause may affect many physical and psychological factors causing burdensome interruptions in a woman's daily life.

 Every woman is affected by menopause after the average age of 51.
 It is estimated that 6,000 women in the United States reach menopause every day, resulting in over 2 million women per year.
-Many women transition without significant complications; however, countless others suffer with significant hot flashes, night sweats, sleep, memory impairment, psychological issues, vulvovaginal, urinary and sexual dysfunction.
+Many women transition without significant complications; however, countless others suffer from significant hot flashes, night sweats, sleep, memory impairment, psychological issues, vulvovaginal, urinary and sexual dysfunction.

-Since it is possible that you may live in a state of menopause longer than in your reproductive years, it is imperative that identification of risk factors for common diseases such as osteoporosis, cardiovascular and cancer be evaluated and discussed between you and your health care provider.
+Since it is possible that you may live in a state of menopause longer than in your reproductive years, it is imperative that the identification of risk factors for common diseases such as osteoporosis, cardiovascular and cancer be evaluated and discussed between you and your health care provider.